Darick Robertson: Oliver

 Oliver is a steampunk-inspired reinterpretation of the classic Oliver Twist, set in a post-apocalyptic London.
 It was co-created with writer Gary Whitta based on a screenplay he wrote in 2001.
 Oliver was published as a four-issue series by Image Comics in 2015.

 No More Heroes III

-On September 9, 2020, Grasshopper Manufacture's official Twitter page confirmed that Darick Robertson would contribute to No More Heroes III's promotional material by providing several illustrations and designed the game's cover art.
-Darick is one of the few western guest artists to join the development team of the game.
+On September 9, 2020, Grasshopper Manufacture's official Twitter page confirmed that Robertson would contribute to No More Heroes IIIs promotional material by providing several illustrations and designed the game's cover art.
+Robertson is one of the few western guest artists to join the development team of the game.